-- Quantifiable impact: Vodacom states that the migration would involve: - the replacement of cell extenders (15,000 low-power and 100 high-power cell extenders across the country for a total cost of ZAR75.5 million); - The replacement of DAS systems (ZAR2.66 million with the DAS systems in 19 locations); and - A frequency retune of the network (ZAR8 million based on a reference quote provided in another scenario by a retune service company). - Unquantifiable impact: Vodacom further warns of the substantial degradation of quality of service during the migration process.
+- Quantifiable impact: Vodacom states that the migration would involve: - the replacement of cell extenders (15,000 low-power and 100 high-power cell extenders across the country for a total cost of ZAR 75.5 million); - The replacement of DAS systems (ZAR 2.66 million with the DAS systems in 19 locations); and

+- A frequency retune of the network (ZAR 8 million based on a reference quote provided in another scenario by a retune service company). - Unquantifiable impact: Vodacom further warns of the substantial degradation of quality of service during the migration process.
 Cost assessments were not provided.

-Cell extenders

-- Around 15,000 low-power & 100 high-power Vodacom cell extenders to be impacted in RSA - Actual required change is frequency tuning to new band - Practically, replacement by new cell extenders is realistic - Proposed unit cost of cell extender: ZAR 75.5 million
+Cell extenders DAS Replacement Frequency Retune Around 15,000 low-power & 100 high-power Vodacom cell Vodacom DAS systems installed in 19 locations in RSA Vodacom base stations need to be assigned new frequencies extenders to be impacted in RSA Actual required change is Action required is the replacement of the pre-tuned A network-wide frequency re- planning (retune) is required frequency tuning to new band filter modules 8 Cost of frequency retune based Practically, replacement by new cell extenders is realistic A lump sum valuation of this replacement stands at ZAR 2.66 on historic comparable Proposed unit cost of cell million Amount required: ZAR 8,000,000